 Another participant, consultant torakomalnogo oncologist Sanjay Popat, MD, of the Royal Hospital Marsden, United Kingdom, pointed out that "the key issue is how much of the benefits of this OS in> 1% the TPS and 20% the TPS manageable subset of> 50% TPS ».

-KEYNOTE-042 - is a continuous phase 3 study that compared the efficacy and safety pembrolizumaba with the effectiveness of chemotherapy-platin doublet method in patients not treated with locally advanced or metastatic CPM-L1-positive (TPS ≥1%) cancer.
+KEYNOTE-042 - is a continuous phase 3 study that compared the efficacy and safety with efficiency pembrolizumaba-platin chemotherapy doublet method in patients not treated with locally advanced or metastatic CPM-L1-positive (TPS ≥1%) cancer.
 In all patients, there were no translocase anaplastic lymphoma kinase or receptor-sensitizing mutations of the epidermal growth factor.

 The cohort included 1274 patients were randomized in a ratio of 1: 1 to receive either pemrolizumab (200 mg fixed dose every 3 weeks), either monotherapy or selection chemotherapy physician based on platinum as follows: carboplatin AUC 5 or 6 mg / ml / min plus paclitaxel 200 mg / m 2 every 3 weeks (Q3W) within a maximum of six cycles for patients with squamous cell carcinoma; or carboplatin AUC 5 or 6 mg / ml / min plus pemetrexed 500 mg / m2 Q3W for up to six cycles followed by an additional pemetrexed 500 mg / m 2 for patients with lung cancer.